-ICOMOS Climate Action Working Group celebrates 18.04 with Climate Literacy Trainings
+ICOMOS Climate Action Working Group celebrates 18.04 with Climate Literacy Trainings Worldwide and in several languages

 ICOMOS Climate Action Working Group (CAWG) celebrates International Day for Monuments and Sites together with several national committees and partner networks, through the ICOMOS Climate Literacy Trainings (CLT) campaign.
 As the day of monuments and sites is bringing visibility to the work undertaken to conserve and protect the world’s culturally significant “Living Heritage” – increasingly at risk from accelerating disasters and conflicts unfolding in complex, multi-hazard contexts, CAWG showcases via CLT campaign the need and power of united climate action.

-ICOMOS CAWG is conducting CLTs for the CAWG network and, in cooperation with several partners and national committees worldwide, onlilne and in several locations in Brazil, Australia, Argentina, the USA, New Zealand, France, Slovenia, and Turkey.
+ICOMOS CAWG is conducting CLTs for the CAWG network and, in cooperation with several partners and national committees worldwide, online and in several locations in Brazil, Australia, Argentina, the USA, New Zealand, France, Turkmenistan, Slovenia, and Turkey.
 Through CLTs, we demonstrate global solidarity and the importance of living heritage in climate action, and highlight the urgent need to empower heritage communities in the climate crisis, both within and beyond ICOMOS.
 The CAWG’s expertise enables the activation of new climate leaders and builds a global community of heritage custodians committed to climate action.

 More information on ICOMOS Climate Action Working Group activities and Climate Literacy Trainings ICOMOS CLIMATE ACTION WORKING GROUP WEBINAR 5.03 12-13 CEST – ICOMOS Climate Action Working Group